openPMD/openPMD-standard/STANDARD.md

   - `gridGlobalOffset`
     - type: 1-dimensional array containing N *(double / REAL8)*
             elements, where N is the number of dimensions in the simulation
-    - description: start of the current domain of the simulation (beginning of the first cell)
+    - description: start of the current domain of the simulation (position of the beginning of the first cell) in simulation units
     - example: `[0.0; 0.0; 0.0]` or `[0.5; 0.5; 0.5]`

   - `gridUnitSI`
     - type: *(double / REAL8)*
-    - description: unit-conversion factor to multiply each value in `gridSpacing` and `gridGlobalOffset` with to be represented in SI
+    - description: unit-conversion factor to multiply each value in `gridSpacing` and `gridGlobalOffset`, in order to convert from simulation units to SI units
     - example: `1.0e-9`

   - `dataOrder`